hashicorp/consul/middleware/dnssec/README.md

   will be signed with all keys.
 Generating a key can be done with `dnssec-keygen`: `dnssec-keygen -a ECDSAP256SHA256 <zonename>`.
 A key created for zone *A* can be safely used for zone *B*.

-* `cache_capacity` indicates the capacity of the LRU cache.
-The dnssec middleware uses LRU cache to manage objects and the default capacity is 10000.
+* `cache_capacity` indicates the capacity of the cache.
+The dnssec middleware uses a cache to store RRSIGs.
+The default capacity is 10000.

 ## Metrics